ErikBjare/timekill/README.md

 ## Ideas

  - Integrate with ActivityWatch to track how many productive hours timekill helped initiate.
- - Add rewards for
+ - Add rewards for productive time (this might be a bad idea, would make the motivation extrinsic)
- -

 ## Timeline